-Luxury Yacht is a desktop app for managing Kubernetes clusters, available for Linux, macOS, and Windows.
+Luxury Yacht is a cross-platform GUI desktop app for managing Kubernetes clusters and resources.

 Installation